Active Plan HRA

 What Happens if My HRA Balance Drops to $0?

 There is no need to maintain a certain amount in the HRA.
-If your account balance drops to $0, your account will be inactive until the next July credit allocation, when your card will be reactivated and ready to use.
+If your account balance drops to $0, your account will be inactive until the next late March/early April credit allocation, when your card will be reactivated and ready to use.

 Is There Anything Else That Can Cause My HRA Card to Be Suspended or Inactivated?